1871fotc/fotc/docs/cemetery/discover.md

 If you're walking, in addition to the entries above, you can enter via:

 - the pedestrian ramp from Mt Coot-tha Road, opposite the Brisbane Botanic Gardens Mt Coot-tha
-- Frederick Street gate that leads onto Steel Rudd Avenue (previously 4th Avenue)
+- Frederick Street gate (opposite Sleath St) that leads onto Steel Rudd Avenue (previously 4th Avenue)
 - the many informal entries off Birdwood Terrance

 ![](../assets/pedestrian-ramp.jpg)